The Best Ski Resorts in Canada for Spring Skiing

 Mont St. Sauveur, Quebec

 Look no further than Mont St. Sauveur, an hour north of Montreal, for one of the longest ski seasons in Quebec.
 Mont St. Sauveur typically stays open well into May.
-The skiing here is well suited for families with plenty of beginner and intermediate terrain, and some tame black diamond runs.
-Reward yourself with some of the best steaks and seafood at Gibby’s, which is regarded as one of the best steak restaurants in the region.
+The skiing here is well suited for families, with plenty of beginner and intermediate terrain and some tame black diamond runs.
+Reward yourself with some of the best steaks and seafood at Gibby’s, regarded as one of the best steak restaurants in the region.

 Bromont, Quebec

-Located 45 minutes east of Montreal, Bromont is a good choice because of its convenience to Montreal.
+Located 45 minutes east of Montreal, Bromont is convenient for those looking to escape the city.
 Bromont is ideal for a family spring break since good beginners can maneuver around most of the mountain.
 Plus, there are a lot of great lodging deals come spring.
-There’s no reason to stop when the sun goes down either, as Bromont has the most night skiing terrain in Canada.
+There’s no reason to stop when the sun goes down, as Bromont has expansive night skiing terrain.
 Once it’s time for après-ski, head to the patio of Hotel Chateau Bromont, located less than a mile from the ski slopes.
 Bromont typically closes for the season in early April.

 Alberta’s SkiBig3 ski resorts in Banff are all sure bets for spring skiing high in the Canadian Rocky Mountains.
 Norquay, closest to town, typically closes around mid-April, while you can ski and ride at both Sunshine and Lake Louise until late in May.
-For a unique event, check out the famous Banff Sunshine Slush Cup, in May, as skiers and riders, usually in costume, fly across a frozen pond at Sunshine.
-After enjoying après-ski on the ski resort patios, head into Banff, which has great restaurants and bars for après, including Magpie & Stump, which is known for its great Mexican food and more than 60 tequilas.
+For a unique event, check out the famous Banff Sunshine Slush Cup in May, as skiers and riders, usually in costume, fly across a slushy pond at Sunshine.
+After enjoying après-ski on the ski resort patios, head into Banff, which has an excellent selection of restaurants and bars for après, including Magpie & Stump, known for its great Mexican food and more than 60 tequilas.

 Lake Louise, Alberta